DON F. LIVORNESE

 University of Colorado at Boulder, BS Mechanical Engineering

 Mr. Livornese is a partner in Southern California, splitting time with the firm’s San Francisco office.
-He was formerly a Los Angeles intellectual property partner at Howrey LLP where he spent many years working with Sunny Cherian.
+He was formerly a Los Angeles intellectual property partner at Howrey LLP for over a decade.

-Mr. Livornese’s practice includes representing plaintiffs and defendants in patent, trademark, copyright, trade secret and related unfair competition disputes.
+Mr. Livornese’s practice includes representing plaintiffs and defendants in patent, trademark, copyright, trade secret and related unfair competition disputes, including as first chair.
 He has handled infringement actions in district courts nationwide, including jury trials to verdict and appeals before the Court of Appeals for the Federal Circuit.
-He has extensive experience representing clients in Section 337 actions before the International Trade Commission, including hearings before an ALJ and appeals to the Court of Appeals for the Federal Circuit.
+He has first chair experience representing clients in Section 337 actions before the International Trade Commission, including hearings before the ALJ and appeals to the Court of Appeals for the Federal Circuit.
 He also represents clients in Post-Grant Proceedings (Inter Partes Review, Post-Grant Review and Covered Business Method Review) before the Patent Trial and Appeal Board and Ex Parte Reexamination before the Patent and Trademark Office.
-He has been registered to practice before the PTO since law school (originally admitted as patent agent).
+Mr. Livornese has been registered to practice before the PTO since law school (originally admitted as patent agent).

 Kyocera Wireless et al. v.
 ITC.
 Lead trial and appellate counsel for Kyocera Wireless in the landmark CAFC case holding that the ITC lacks jurisdiction to issue limited exclusion orders against nonrespondents.
 This reversed a longstanding Commission practice of permitting Complainants to exclude, under a limited exclusion order, products imported by downstream manufacturers that had not been named as respondents in the complaint.
 In the ITC investigation (In re Certain Baseband Processors) against respondent QUALCOMM, Broadcom sought a limited exclusion order covering 3G cellular handsets imported by a large number of manufacturers and carriers that Broadcom failed to name as respondents.
 A number of manufacturers (including Kyocera Wireless) and carriers intervened, and with QUALCOMM they convinced the ALJ not to issue a downstream exclusion order.
 The Commission nevertheless issued a sweeping limited exclusion order against the entire 3G handset industry.
 The CAFC struck down the limited exclusion order, holding “…Section 337 permits exclusion of the imports of non-respondents only via a general exclusion order, and then too, only by satisfying the heightened requirements of 1337(d)(2)(A) or (B).
 The statute permits LEOs to exclude only the violating products of named respondents…”